determined-ai/determined/docs/manage/config-policies.rst

 **************

 -  Apply policies via WebUI or CLI
--  Define limits for resource usage, environment settings, and more
+-  Define limits and non-overridable defaults for resource usage, environment settings, and more
--  Apply policies at different levels (cluster-wide or workspace)
+-  Enforce policies at both cluster and workspace levels
 -  Set different priority limits for experiments and NTSC (notebooks, TensorBoards, shells, and commands) tasks
 -  Enforce strict adherence to configured priority limits

-Before setting policies, please note the following:

 .. warning::

-   Do not set both constraints and invariant configs for the same field within the same workload type and scope.
-This may lead to unpredictable behavior.
+   To avoid unpredictable behavior, avoid setting both constraints and invariant configs for the same field within the same workload type and scope.

 .. important::